giladturok/giladturok.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hey 👋!
+Hey :wave:!
 I'm an incoming CS PhD student at Cornell.

 My research interests are in probablistic machine learning, which include: